Skip to main content

 8,9,5,3,1.
 Completion

-Completing the deduction for descendants with disabilities is done by opening the data capture window.
-Once opened, the data is recorded in the sections "Children members of the family unit who have not received income and other descendants entitled to the minimum for this concept" and "Information for the deduction for dependent descendants with disabilities"
+The deduction for disabled descendants is completed by opening the data capture window.
+Once opened, the data is recorded in the sections "Children in the family unit who have not received income and other descendants entitled to the minimum for this concept" and "Information for the deduction for dependent descendants with disabilities"

-The information that we indicate below must appear for each dependent descendant with a disability who is entitled to deduction , so you must complete those that do not appear:
+The data that we indicate below must be for each dependent disabled descendant who is entitled to deduction , so you must complete those that are not included:

 • The identifying data of the descendant.